Blue Crabs of the Hudson River

 We have seen crab tag returns from as far north as Poughkeepsie and as far south as Raritan Bay.

-The yellow tags are located across the back (tagged crab to the left).
+There are two types of tags that you may find on a blue crab in the Hudson River.
+The first is a yellow tag that is located across the back of the crab.
+The second type is an anchor tag that will be orange or yellow and will be attached at the top of the right swimming leg.
 The tag legend will have the tag number, NYSDEC research, and 845-256-3171.
-Call the phone number to report the catch information for your blue crab.
+Please call the phone number to report the catch information for your blue crab.

 Please be on the lookout for the Chinese mitten crab.
 The Chinese mitten crab, a non-native species from East Asia, is a costly and environmentally damaging invader in Europe and San Francisco Bay.
 One was caught in early June, 2007 in the Hudson River Tappan Zee section 27 miles upstream from the mouth.
 This is among the first caught in the eastern United States coastal waters.
 A few others have been caught in the Chesapeake Bay and Delaware Bay.
 If you see or catch one of these crabs please contact the Hudson River Fisheries Unit by phone, email or mail (contact information is on the right).